KorneliaAL/cooking-recipes-website/README.md

 # YumDish

-Welcome to the YumDish!
-This website is a collection of various recipes to help you explore and try out new dishes.
-Whether you're a seasoned chef or a beginner in the kitchen, you'll find a wide range of delicious recipes to suit your taste.
+YumDish is a website with a collection of various recipes.

+## Website Content

+On the front page, you can preview 8 recipes and try our exciting "Dinner Roulette" feature, which suggests a dinner option for you.
+Clicking on any recipe will display its detailed instructions and ingredients.
+Navigate to the following pages:
+**Recipes**
+Page with all the recipes.
+Here you can search and filter through recipes

+**Favorites**
+Page that display your favorite recipes

 ## Getting Started